Sketch-based community detection in evolving networks: Evolutionary Processes: Benchmarks

-In \cite{PhysRevE.92.012805}, a mixed benchmark is created by ``stacking'' the grow-shrink and merge-split benchmarks such that there are $4n$ nodes containing four communities.
-Two of the clusters, together containing $2n$ nodes, undergo the grow-shrink process while the other two clusters, also containing $2n$ nodes, undergo the merge-split process.

-We propose an extended mixed benchmark to include the birth-death benchmark.
+To model concurrent processes capturing all of the events, we present a mixed benchmark which is created by ``stacking'' the grow-shrink, merge-split, and birth-death benchmarks.
 A schematic of this mixed benchmark is shown in \fref{fig:BenchSchematic}(b).
-The benchmark has a maximum of $6n$ nodes.
-The first $4n$ nodes contain the grow-shrink and merge-split benchmarks as previously described, whereas the last $2n$ nodes participate in the birth-death process (the actual number of nodes varies with time due to addition and deletion of nodes in the birth-death benchmark).
-We show an example of this mixed benchmark in \fref{fig:birthdeathdiagram}(a), having parameters $n\!=\!200,q\!=\!6,f\!=\!0.9, \birthdeathgap\!=\!0.2$.
+The benchmark has a maximum of $6\clustsizedef$ nodes.
+The first $4\clustsizedef$ nodes contain the grow-shrink and merge-split benchmarks as previously described, whereas the last $2\clustsizedef$ nodes participate in the birth-death process (the actual number of nodes varies with time due to addition and deletion of nodes in the birth-death benchmark).
+We show an example of this mixed benchmark in \fref{fig:birthdeathdiagram}(a).